a

 From Source to Analytics

 Preparation of data is a necessary step towards ensuring that analysis results will prove useful and in a format that’s easy and fast.
 Analysis can now be completed in minutes as opposed to weeks and setup can be done with minimal effort.
+AWS Glue offers several significant advantages, making it an appealing choice for data integration projects:

 From Source to Analytics